mxmstr/splitscreenme-nucleus/README.md

 Nucleus Co-Op is a free and open source tool for Windows that allows split-screen play on many games that do not initially support it.

 This repo is an official mod of the Nucleus Co-Op application.
 The mod is based off of the official Nucleus Co-Op Alpha 8 build and features enhancements and quality of life changes including:
-- Huge increase to the amount of compabitle games
+- Huge increase to the amount of compatible games
 - Much more customization (via game scripts)
 - Support for any number of players
 - Quality of life improvements
 - Bug fixes
+- Multi Keyboard and Mice support
 - And so much more!

 View the full list of features/changes and changelog in Mod-Readme.txt in releases.